mdmtk/docs/edge/source/guide/csp/wifi.md

 Pivotal parm: Yes

+Description:
-Description: Specify the type of encryption key to be used by the network
+>Specify the type of encryption key to be used by the network.
+This key is only specified when the Security Mode is "Personal" since the "Open" Security Mode does not use encryption and the "Enterprise" Security Mode distributes keys automatically following Authentication.

+>An encryption key can be specified using one of two methods:

+>* A hexadecimal value of the actual key
+>* A passphrase that can be used to generate a key using a pre-defined algorithm

+>The method that is used usually depends on the configuration of the Wi-Fi infrastructure that implements the network.
+This is because the key to be used must be known to both the Wi-Fi infrastructure and the client.
+Therefore, both must use a common method to specify that key.

 <div class="parm-table">
  <table>